-Financial liabilities at fair value through profit or loss
+(a) Financial liabilities at fair value through profit or loss ("FVTPL")

-The Group and the Company did not have or designate any financial liabilities at fair value through profit or loss.
+The Group and the Company did not have or designate any financial liabilities at FVTPL.

-Financial liabilities at amortised cost
+(b) Financial liabilities at amortised cost

 This is the category most relevant to the Group and the Company.
 After initial recognition, interestbearing loans and borrowings are subsequently measured at amortised cost using the EIR method.
 Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the EIR amortisation process.